brewlabs/sendpress/readme.txt

 == Changelog ==

+= 0.9.8.6 - 2014.2.26 =
+* New: Queue History Tab - see what has been sent
+* Fix: Added option to repair events table
+*

 = 0.9.8.5 - 2014.2.24 =
 * Fix: Shortcodes from WooCommerce causing conflict
 * Update: Reports sending and queue totals more accurate